laminlabs/lamin-docs/docs/includes/laminhub-highlights.md

 Enterprise highlights:

-- permissions on the Postgres & storage layer → no need for an intermediate web service or query language
+- permissions on the Postgres & storage layer → no need for an intermediate web service or custom query language
 - permissions easy to combine with Postgres & AWS permissions → full customizability

 Quality of life: